Powerful A-Ha Moments

 © Copyright 2011 Pathfinders Coaching, Scout Search Inc., all rights reserved.

-This week’s challenge is about inner wisdom.
+This post is about inner wisdom.
 After a week in silence at a meditation retreat, I had an opportunity to get quiet enough to hear my inner wisdom.
 Frankly, I had forgotten just how quiet you need to get to hear it.
 It’s not just an opportunity for external sounds to dissipate, but also for the internal voices of the mind, heart and body to begin to quiet down so that you hear that quiet voice within.

 This inner wisdom has many labels.
 Some people call it conscience or intuition or a sense about something.
 Whatever we call it, we all seem to know what it is — that inner voice that quietly says what we know is true.
 So, as the mind continues to analyze this solution or that, or strategize about the next best move, that quiet voice simply makes a statement that our inner awareness recognizes.